dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 - Test your ANN and evolutionary algorithm individually with some naive scenario, only then try to join them.

+- Visualization of the robot behaviour may provide a valuable insight to how the controller is learning, but it requires a lot of computational resources.
+Use it wisely.

 ## Bonus track

 Modify the robot perception design (i.e., the number of sonars and their location) to improve the robot behaviour.